rica-carv/enews/README.md

 # enews
 Enhanced News plugin (or addon) for E107.
 Part of the E series plugins (or addons)

-Adds new menus for the news plugin for E107 CMS system
+Adds new menus and rewrite old menus for the news plugin for E107 CMS system

 Still in beta development, but usable.